sohanlaxmicoin/go/services/orbit/internal/docs/developing.md

 ## <a name="TLS"></a> Enabling TLS on your local workstation

-Horizon support HTTP/2 when served using TLS.
+Orbit support HTTP/2 when served using TLS.
 To enable TLS on your local workstation, you must generate a certificate and configure orbit to use it.
 We've written a helper script at `tls/regen.sh` to make this simple.
 Run the script from your terminal, and simply choose all the default options.
 This will create two files: `tls/server.crt` and `tls/server.key`.

 Now you must configure orbit to use them: You can simply add `--tls-cert tls/server.crt --tls-key tls/server.key` to your command line invocations of orbit, or you may specify `TLS_CERT` and `TLS_KEY` environment variables.